Time passes so fast that our past becomes a hazy blur. But have you ever wondered how time might appear when viewed through a different lens?

 Humans are but a blip in Earth’s timeline

-In this instance, we’d be the species in true fast forward mode.
-We’re born, grow from a child to an adult, then age, and die.
+We’d be the ones on fast-forward.
+We’re born, grow from a child to an adult, age, and eventually say goodbye.

-Somewhere there’s a huge room with endless VHS tapes stored.
-And for the most part, the footage on each VHS tape will look near identical.
+In the end, the fast-forward button doesn’t discriminate – we’re all affected by the passage of time.
+It’s like there’s a massive room somewhere filled with endless VHS tapes.
+And, for the most part, the footage on each tape will look almost identical…

 Featured Image Photo Credit: Rod Long (image cropped)